 Imagine my surprise when I learned I could have been eating ice cream for a living.
 I should have switched my major and gone to school where my homework was edible.
 I think I may have been a better student if I did.
 On the outskirts of Bologna in the town of Anzola dell’Emilia, Emilia-Romagna that’s exactly what students do.
-They travel from all over the world for Carpigiani Gelato University.
+They travel from all over the world to go to Carpigiani Gelato University.
 Yes!
 There really is a school for

 eating studying gelato!

 Here students slice fresh fruits of strawberries, cantaloupe, and banana, add whole milk with just enough sugar, at just the right temperature for just the right taste.
 In fact, there is a science behind authentic Italian gelato.
 It takes precise calculation to roll out delicious results – a creamy texture, silky, smooth, and never entirely frozen to taste.
 I also had a hand in making my first batch with Gelato Master Luciano Ferrari.
 He’s not related to the Ferrari family – I asked!